The Last Domino? Tour: Rehearsals

 The success of the initial try-outs in New York City led to the group's decision to enter full production rehearsals in October and November 2020, which were planned to take place in Miami, Florida before they relocated to LH2 Studios in west London.
 Prog magazine received permission to attend a session and photographed the group at work.
 Patrick Woodroffe, who had worked on the 2007 tour, was rehired as show director.
-The stage design involves a lighting system, a large video screen, and fog effects to interpret the music.
+The stage design involved a lighting system, a large video screen, and fog effects to interpret the music.
 As Woodroffe had previously worked with Genesis and befriended the group, he had a clear idea as to what kind of lighting would suit them and knew that they are "musicians first and foremost."
 At the time of the London rehearsals, Genesis had worked through as many as 24 songs for a proposed two-hour show.
 A typical daily schedule involved a brief sound check, followed by the group performing the entire set without a break, partly to help Collins strengthen his vocals.
 Woodroffe and his team observed the production and made notes on any necessary changes to lighting or video cues.
 The band agreed to have a "very little" amount of live shots of members performing on the screen to place greater emphasis on the visuals.
 On the final two days of production rehearsals, a 20-person film crew were hired to film Genesis performing the set.

 Rolling Stone reported that the setlist was "a closely-guarded secret".
 At the time of the tour's announcement, Collins said that songs "based more on my drumming" would not be performed, and he added that despite his inability to play the drums due to ill health, "I'll be doing my best to play some bits" alongside Nic.
 Nic Collins said the group rehearsed songs that he had "known for ages" and was familiar with "Firth of Fifth" and "I Know What I Like (In Your Wardrobe)" from Selling England by the Pound (1973), but he had to learn songs he was also unfamiliar with, a process which made him a bigger Genesis fan than before.
 He revealed that "Los Endos" from A Trick of the Tail (1976) and the final ten minutes of the 23-minute epic "Supper's Ready" from Foxtrot (1972) were rehearsed, but did not say if they were chosen in the final running order.
 The tour was the band's first not to feature material from A Trick of the Tail since its release.